nicole7han/explainableAI_script/README.md

 2. download this github file by clicking "code" -> "download zip"
 <img width="427" alt="Screen Shot 2021-07-14 at 9 33 54 AM" src="./README_figures/download.png">

-3. unzip the file and move the folder "explainableAI_script-main" to a directory on your computer.
+3. unzip the file and move the folder to your desktop.

 ## Run the experiment